This Vegan Butternut Squash Soup with Red Lentils is one of my favourite pantry & freezer recipe for using up what you have on hand in a pinch.

 Yes, this is a naturally gluten free soup assuming you use a gluten free curry paste.

-This butternut squash soup is one of my all time favourite batch-prepped meals.
-I have two bags in the freezer I am so excited to enjoy post-birth.
-Allow the soup to cool, then transfer to freezer bags and lay them flat in the freezer to firm up.
+This vegan butternut squash soup is one of my all time favourite batch-prepped meals.
+I have two bags in the freezer I am so excited to enjoy later on.
+To freeze this soup, simply allow the soup to cool, then transfer to freezer bags and lay them flat in the freezer to firm up.

 What are you making with your freezer and pantry staples?
 Leave me a comment below with your thoughts!